 Golden Wattle Sangha is an Insight Meditation (Vipassana) group that has blossomed in the Eastern Suburbs of Sydney.

-We meet every Thursday evening at the E J Ward Community Centre, 189 Underwood Street, Paddington at 7pm for a 7:15pm start.
+We meet every Thursday evening in meeting room 2, L2, Mill Hill Centre, 31-33 Spring St, Bondi Junction at 7pm for a 7:15pm start.
 If you prefer to sit on a cushion, please bring your own.
 There are chairs at the venue.

 We usually sit for 45 minutes, followed by a short tea break then either a dharma talk by a teacher or a group discussion.
 We finish around 9:00pm.

-There is a $5 facility fee to cover the cost of hiring the venue, plus dana (whatever you would like to donate) when we have a teacher.
-On evenings when there is no teacher we discuss our practice, have a discussion led by a group member or occasionally listen to a talk on CD.
+There is a $5 facility fee to cover the cost of hiring the venue, plus dana (your donation to support the continuation of the Buddhist teachings / generosity practice) when we have a teacher.
+On evenings when there is no teacher we discuss our practice or a chapter of a Buddhist book.

 Golden Wattle Sangha – information for newcomers

 We’re a democratic, secular group which studies Buddhist teachings and how they can be beneficial in our busy lives.
 We follow the emerging secular Western insight tradition and are guided by the original teachings of the Buddha.

 We do not have one regular teacher who leads the group, or any one person who is in charge.
 We come together to sit in meditation as a group, to learn from the teachings, to support each other and explore our practice together.